 - Rehabilitation Therapy in Video (Alexander Street Press)

 Rehabilitation Therapy in Video is a collection created specifically for the education and training of occupational therapists, physical therapists, speech-language pathologists, special educators and therapy assistants.
 Therapist notes and leader guides are also included for most of the titles and the videos have been approved for educational use by accrediting agencies such as AOTA, APTA and ASHA.

 . . . starting your research?
 Try these helpful tutorials created by our friends at Kimbrel Library, Coastal Carolina University.

 . . . writing?
 Visit the University Writing Center or check out their online handouts

-A print copy is in REFERENCE under call number BF76.7.
+. . . citing your sources?
+A print copy of the Publication Manual of the American Psychological Association, 6th ed. is in the 2nd floor REFERENCE area under call number BF76.7.
 P83 2010.
 See examples of citations.

+. . .
+Endnote?
 Visit this guide for help with using Endnote to manage your citations.